-Allied Health Technology
+Download the Allied Health brochure.

-Students who successfully complete select MACTC courses may receive direct college credit to specific colleges and universities.
+Students who successfully complete select CTC courses may receive direct college credit to specific colleges and universities.
 Direct credit is currently unavailable for this program.
-A list of classes that offer direct credit may be found here.
+Our direct credit flier has a list of all participating classes.

-Instructor: Kathy Van Til, Section I
+Instructor: Kathy Van Til, Allied Health I

 Bio: Mrs. Van Til graduated with a BA in Education from Western Michigan University and as a Certified Occupational Therapy Assistant from Grand Rapids Community College.
 She has worked in various clinical settings, including Mary Free Bed Rehabilitation Hospital, Holland Homecare, and Concept Care.
 She also taught Occupational Therapy at Baker College.
 In her free time she loves to travel.

 Bio: Mrs. Rowley is a graduate of Spring Lake High School as well as Baker College and Central Michigan University.
-She has worked as an Exercise Physiologist/Physical Therapist Assistant, has 15 years of clinical experience in Acute and Long Term Care settings, and has served as an Instructor/Lab assistant at Baker College (part-time) in Physical Therapist Assistant program.
+She has worked as an Exercise Physiologist/Physical Therapist Assistant, has 15 years of clinical experience in Acute and Long Term Care settings, and has served as an Instructor/Lab assistant at Baker College (part-time) in the Physical Therapist Assistant program.
 In her free time she enjoys spending time with her husband and three children as well as fitness, skiing, and keeping active.